 - Read 4,000 books to receive the Gold Medal

-Rewards will be given for reaching each reading goal and there is no end date to the program.
-Once a child is registered, the goal is to finish before he or she enters school.
+Children will receive rewards and incentives for each reading level.
+There is no end date to the program.
+Once a child is registered, the goal is to finish before he or she enters Kindergarten.